 Moreover, COSEM data carried by the xDLMS APDUs can be cryptographically protected; see 5.2.6.

-As these security mechanisms are applied on the application process / application layer level, they can be used in all DLMS/COSEM communication profiles.
+As these security mechanisms are applied on the application process / application layer level, they can be used in all DLMS®/COSEM communication profiles.

 NOTE Lower layers may provide additional security.